-What exactly does solar energy mean?
+What exactly does solar power mean?

-Solar energy is the energy formed by the sun’s heat and light.
-It is one of the cleanest resources of energy in the universe.
-Solar panels, including residential solar panels and commercial solar panels, are regularly used to exchange solar energy for electricity.
-When sunlight falls on a solar panel, its electrons are energised and transferred to an electrical circuit, where they are transformed into electricity.
+When direct sunlight falls on a solar panel, its electrons are energised and transferred to an electrical circuit, where they are transformed into electrical energy.
 This electricity can then be managed and distributed through solar inverter systems and stored in solar batteries for later use.
-When the sun’s energy is converted into electricity, it can then be utilised to heat air, water, or another essence.
+When the sun’s energy is converted into usable energy, it can then be utilised to heat air, heating water, or another essence.
 Once solar energy is generated, it can be converted into hydrogen and other solar products.

 How Does Solar Energy Work?